-Regular meetings are held with identified budget managers from which budget-monitoring reports are prepared for both Capital and Revenue expenditure and considered by the Executive and BTSP.
+Regular meetings are held with identified budget managers from which budgetmonitoring reports are prepared for both Capital and Revenue expenditure and considered by the Executive and BTSP.
 The Council is committed to improving the effectiveness of its budget monitoring arrangements and in strengthening the links between budget and performance monitoring.

-The annual Statement of Accounts has been produced in accordance with the statutory deadlines (revised by the Government as a result of the Covid-19 pandemic) and year-end actual results are reported against budgets.
+The annual Statement of Accounts are produced in accordance with the statutory deadlines (revised by the Government as a result of the Covid-19 pandemic) and year-end actual results are reported against budgets.
+For 2019/20 there was a slight delay due to the increased scrutiny of asset valuations and the requirement to undertake a full Revaluation exercise; however the Accounts for 2020/21 have benefited from this exercise and have been produced in line with the revised Covid-19 deadlines.
 The summary revenue position is shown within the narrative statement, comparing actual results against revised budgets.
 Out-turn reports produced for revenue and capital expenditure are presented to the Audit Committee and are considered by Executive, BTSP and Council.
 The Council is committed to making continuous improvements to comply with the Local Authority Code of Practice and International Financial Reporting Standards.